Communist Party of Quebec

-In 2005, a sovereigntist faction, led by André Parizeau, left the PCQ-PCC and formed the Parti communiste du Québec (PCQ) which was registered with Élections Québec from 2005 to 2012.
-Meanwhile, the Communist Party of Canada recognizes the group led by Adrien Welsh which maintains the original programme of the PCQ including full integration with the Communist Party of Canada.

-Communists in Quebec have run as candidates in Quebec and federal general elections from 1936 to the present day.
-The Communist Party was made illegal and banned in 1941, and henceforth the party operated as Parti ouvrier-progressiste (in English: "Labor-Progressive Party") until 1959.
-In 1965, members of the Communist Party of Canada in Quebec created the Parti communiste du Québec.
-Sam Walsh was leader of the party from 1962 to 1990.
+Communists have run in elections in Quebec since 1936.
+The CPC was banned in 1941 and its branch in Quebec was consequently renamed the Parti ouvrier-progressiste (Labor-Progressive Party), and the Labor-Progressive Party federally.
+The party restored its original name in English and French in 1959.
+In 1965, CPC members in Quebec established the Parti communiste du Québec.
+Sam Walsh was secretary of the Quebec wing of the Communist Party of Canada from 1962 to 1965 and leader of the Quebec party from 1965 to 1990.

 In 2002, the PCQ-PCC joined in a federation with the Rassemblement pour l'alternative progressiste and the Parti de la démocratie socialiste to form the Union des forces progressistes, which in turn merged with Option Citoyenne to form Québec solidaire.
 The PCQ-PCC left Québec solidaire in 2017, when Québec solidaire merged with Option nationale.

-The PCQ-PCC publishes the newspaper Clarté.
+In 2005, party leader André Parizeau and his supporters were expelled from the PCQ-PCC for factionalism.
+Parizeau had called for the CPC and PCQ-PCC to demand the immediate independence of Quebec; he was swiftly rebuked by other provincial party leaders and the federal leadership.
+From 2005 to 2012, Parizeau retained the party's registration with Élections Québec; the PCQ-PCC's requests to register as Parti communiste du Québec were consequently rejected by Élections Québec during this period.
+In 2023, the PCQ-PCC under the CPC reregistered with Élections Québec as the Parti communiste du Québec.